 “The Palestinians have zero to complain about.
 They spent eight years with the most pro-Palestinian president ever,” Oren told JNS, referring to Barack Obama.
 “But they spat in his eye and went to U.N. agencies like UNESCO.
 They wasted that period and they are wasting it now.”

 Speaking at Israel’s parliament on Jan.
 22, Pence expressed his appreciation for “the great honor to address this Knesset, the first vice president of the United States to be afforded that privilege here in Jerusalem, the capital of the state of Israel.”

 Pence drew loud applause and standing ovations from Israeli legislators—with the exception of Arab lawmakers, who staged a protest at the beginning of the speech and were promptly escorted out of the plenum by Knesset ushers.
-Even before Pence arrived in Israel, MK Ayman Odeh, head of the Joint Arab List party, called Pence a “dangerous man with a messianic vision.”
+Even before Pence arrived in Israel, Knesset member Ayman Odeh, head of the Joint Arab List party, called Pence a “dangerous man with a messianic vision.”